Managing your Google Account Security

 Security issues found

 On this section of the page, you will be able to review any issues that Google may have detected.
 If there are issues that need resolving, click on the Secure account button.
 You will then be able to review these issues and follow the steps provided by Google to attempt to rectify the problem.
 Often, these issues will be incidents such as new logins from unfamiliar devices.
 Please review these carefully.
 If you recognise the login attempt, you can select Yes, it was me and this will clear the issue from the list.
 If however, there is something listed which you do not recognise, this could indicate a potential breach and that someone else may have your username and password.
-In such an event, click on the 3 dots alongside the device and select the Don’t recognise this device option.
+In such an event, click on the 3 vertical dots alongside the device and select the Don’t recognise this device option.
 The popup will inform you that you will be signed out of all devices except the one you are currently using.
 You will then be asked to reset your password.
 If you have used this password for any other services we highly encourage you to change the password for those services as well as soon as possible.

 Recent security activity